cli-guidelines/cli-guidelines/content/_index.md

 **Use symbols and emoji where it makes things clearer.**
 Pictures can be better than words if you need to make several things distinct, catch the user’s attention, or just add a bit of character.
-Be careful though -- it can be easy to overdo it and make your program look cluttered or feel like a toy.
+Be careful, though—it can be easy to overdo it and make your program look cluttered or feel like a toy.

 For example, [yubikey-agent](https://github.com/FiloSottile/yubikey-agent) uses emoji to add structure to the output so it isn’t just a wall of text, and a ❌ to draw your attention to an important piece of information: